paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-445-facilities-personnel-and-research.md

 Pub.
 L. 112–95, title V, § 508, Feb.
 14, 2012, 126 Stat.
 106, provided that: “The Administrator of the Federal Aviation Administration may implement, to the extent practicable, sustainable practices for the incorporation of energy-efficient design, equipment, systems, and other measures in the construction and major renovation of air traffic control facilities of the Administration in order to reduce energy consumption at, improve the environmental performance of, and reduce the cost of maintenance for such facilities.”

 #### Strategy for Staffing, Hiring, and Training Flight Standards and Aircraft Certification Staff
 Pub.
+L. 115–31, div.
+K, title I, May 5, 2017, 131 Stat.
+730, provided in part: “That not later than March 31 of each fiscal year hereafter, the Administrator [of the Federal Aviation Administration] shall transmit to Congress a companion report that describes a comprehensive strategy for staffing, hiring, and training flight standards and aircraft certification staff in a format similar to the one utilized for the controller staffing plan, including stated attrition estimates and numerical hiring goals by fiscal year”.

+Similar provisions were contained in the following prior appropriation acts:

+Pub.
 L. 114–113, div.
 L, title I, Dec.
 18, 2015, 129 Stat.
-2839, provided in part: “That not later than March 31 of each fiscal year hereafter, the Administrator [of the Federal Aviation Administration] shall transmit to Congress a companion report that describes a comprehensive strategy for staffing, hiring, and training flight standards and aircraft certification staff in a format similar to the one utilized for the controller staffing plan, including stated attrition estimates and numerical hiring goals by fiscal year”.

-Similar provisions were contained in the following prior appropriation acts:
+2839.

 Pub.
 L. 113–235, div.
 K, title I, Dec.
 16, 2014, 128 Stat.
 2700.